xmigrate/xmigrate-docs/docs/source/getting_started.rst

    docker-compose up -d

-Execute the below command to see the logs
+Execute the below command to see the logs from xmigrate app

 .. code-block:: bash